Taz Burns (Japanese name: 本田 舞) is a performance artist, silhouette artist, producer and puppetry enthusiast among other things.

 During performances I aim to reflect these questions in my interaction with my audience.
 I like to feel connected with them, while also being aware of the difference between performer and spectator, and so reflecting the binaries of being connected/disconnected, local/global, near by/far apart.

-Taz has studied MA International Performance Research at the University of Warwick and the University of Arts in Belgrade, performed her work internationally, and will be continuing her performance research in Japan starting in March 2016.
+Taz has studied MA International Performance Research at the University of Warwick and the University of Arts in Belgrade, performed her work internationally, and is currently continuing her performance research in Japan.

 Taz is an experienced workshop leader, and has given basic puppetry workshops both to adults and to children of all ages.